Rough lecture outlines

 - This will be worth 3 points.
 Due on the Monday following the presentations.

-- Lab 5: Network Analysis
+- Lab 5: Network Analysis or something.
+2 points.

 The Big Research Project